 How is leaf wetness calculated?

-Leaf wetness is calculated by measuring the changes in the electric field on the leaf surface.
-This requires a sensor that is placed as close as possible to the leaves.
-The Leafcrop (networked leaf wetness sensor from Sencrop) uses this calculation method.
+Leaf wetness is calculated by measuring changes in the electric field across the leaf surface.
+This requires a sensor placed as close as possible to the leaves.
+The Leafcrop (Sencrop's connected leaf wetness sensor) simulates a natural leaf and transmits data every 10 minutes for ultra-precise monitoring.

-The moisture sensor simulates the natural characteristics of the leaf to enable farmers, wine growers and arboriculturists to obtain accurate and reliable measurements from the heart of the orchard or vineyard.
+The humidity sensor simulates the natural characteristics of the leaf to allow farmers, winegrowers and arborists to obtain precise and reliable measurements from the heart of orchards or vineyards.

-It must therefore be placed at the heart of the vegetation so that it is subjected to the same humidity and foliage conditions as the plant.
+It must therefore be placed in the heart of the vegetation so that it undergoes the same humidity and foliage conditions as the plant.

 Why use a humidity sensor?